-To test the importance of rivers and associated stratification in the dynamics of these circulation cells, Fig. 16 compares the results of the realistic model case with seasonal river input (3Drivsea) against the experiment in which river runoffs are null (3Dtide) and also against the experiment without stratification (3Dtidehom).
+To test the importance of rivers and associated stratification in the dynamics of these circulation cells, Fig. 16 compares the results of the realistic model case with seasonal river input (3Drivsea) against the experiment (3Dtide) in which river runoffs are null (i.e., there is a weak vertical stratification from the initial GDEM climatology, but no horizontal gradients associated with fresh water input) and also against the experiment without stratification (3Dtidehom).
 Note that only the wider channel south of the Kalgin Island (the left part of Fig. 15b) is shown.
 The front over the deepest part of the channel is formed only in the case when there is river discharge (Fig. 16a) and also at times of flood when large amount of saline water intrudes into the Inlet through the deep channel (Fig. 17).
-The model results here are qualitatively similar to the observations of Okkonen and Howel (2003) taken across Kalifornsky Beach (Fig. 11), although a more detailed comparison is not warranted due to the idealized nature of the model forcing we have used.
+The model results in this study are qualitatively similar to the observations of Okkonen and Howell (2003) taken across Kalifornsky Beach (Fig. 11), although a more detailed comparison is not warranted due to the idealized nature of the model forcing we have used.
 Haley et al. (2000) also note that "rip tides" occur most often during flood, with strong current speeds of about 2-3 m s-1 east of Kalgin Island.
-It is quite possible that the higher observed speeds may be at times caused by the wind forcing, but the combined mechanism of tidal current and buoyancy, proposed above, is robust; i.e. the phenomenon repeats for each tidal cycle.
+It is quite possible that the higher observed speeds may be at times caused by the wind forcing, but the combined mechanism of tidal current and buoyancy, proposed above, is robust, i.e., the phenomenon repeats for each tidal cycle.